apache/mxnet/docs/get_started/index.md

 <div class="build-from-source">

-Refer to the [building from source document](./build_from_source.md) for details on building MXNet from source codes for various systems.
+Refer to the [building from source document](./build_from_source.md) for details on building MXNet from source codes for various platforms.

 </div> <!-- build-from-source -->